 Fannie Mae views second homes as "lower risk" than investment/rental properties.
-So, they grant better rates for true vacation homes.Click to see today's rates (Sep 19th, 2017)
+So, they grant better rates for true vacation homes.Verify your new rate (Nov 20th, 2017)

 The rise of Airbnb has many second home owners wondering if they can still refinance their property.

 Fortunately, Fannie Mae allows short-term rental income for second homes reported on tax returns.
 The following is from Fannie Mae's rule book:

 As long as rental income from the property is not used to qualify and the borrower continues to occupy the property as their second home, it is not considered "rental property" and the loan is eligible as a second home.